 Industry

 Among European producers and exporters of vehicles, the Czech Republic is rather active.
 Top producers in the nation are Hyundai, Tatra Trucks, and Škoda Auto.
-Other significant national industry are electronics, chemicals, and machinery.
-Starting companies are flourishing in Prague, sometimes referred to as "the Silicon Valley of Europe."
+Manufacturing, chemicals, and electronics are other vital national sectors.

 Transportation

 Comprising a large network of airports, trains, and highways, the Czech Republic presents a contemporary transportation infrastructure.
-Public transportation in major cities including Prague is rather reasonably priced.
-The nation also boasts a rich network of bike paths, which facilitates both local and tourist two wheel exploration of the nation.
+Public transport in big cities, including Prague, is rather reasonably priced.
+The country also features a sizable system of bike routes, which makes local and visitor two-wheel exploration of the country possible.

 Communications and IT